Vitruvius was a Roman architect active in the first century BCE.

 Legacy

-Vitruvius’ impact was strongest during the Renaissance when Europe was rediscovering the lost art of Roman science.
+Vitruvius’ impact was strongest during the Renaissance when Europe was rediscovering the lost art of Roman architecture and engineering.
 Vitruvius’ discussion on the human body and proportionality led to Leonardo da Vinci’s (and others’) “Vitruvian Man,” the figure of which remains popular today.

 Texts Online